K. I. Sawyer Air Force Base: K. I. Sawyer Airport

 Sawyer died in 1944, and the following year the airfield, consisting of a single airstrip, was completed and named K. I. Sawyer Airport in his honor.
 It was used by private fliers until 1948 when Nationwide Airlines became the first commercial airline to operate flights out of the airport.
 Nationwide flew shuttles to Detroit from Marquette, with stops in Escanaba, Iron Mountain, and Menominee.

 In February 1954, the U.S. Air Force announced plans to enlarge its forces, and new bases were needed.
-The government entered into negotiations with the county for Sawyer's lease, and offered to build a $12 million jet base which could be jointly used by the USAF and Marquette-area citizens.
+The government entered into negotiations with the county to lease the airport and offered to build a $12 million jet base which could be jointly used by the USAF and Marquette-area citizens.
 The major stipulation made by the government was no more than 300 landings per month could be made by civilian aircraft.
 In January 1955, a public meeting was held in the county courthouse to discuss the proposed lease.
 Many at this meeting voted to adopt a resolution urging the Marquette City Commission to accept the government's offer.

 K. I. Sawyer Air Force Base

-On 24 Jan 1955, the U.S. government signed a 99-year lease.
+On 24 January 1955 the U.S. government signed a 99-year lease.
 Almost immediately, construction of military support facilities began.
-About 850 people were employed during the construction of the base and another 262 were actively employed during the winter months.
-A letter from Secretary of the Air Force Harold E. Talbott to U.S. Senator Homer S. Ferguson was printed in The Mining Journal and reported more than 900 military personnel were to be stationed at K. I. Sawyer Air Force Base with an annual income in excess of $3 million.
-K. I. Sawyer Airport officially opened as a joint civil-military facility on 8 April 1956, and it was not long before the USAF proposed a $447,000 appropriation for construction of a civil airport in Negaunee Township, which would allow the Air Force sole use of the base.
+About 850 people were employed during the construction of the base, and another 262 were actively employed during the winter months.
+A letter from Secretary of the Air Force Harold E. Talbott to U.S. Senator Homer S. Ferguson was printed in The Mining Journal and reported more than 900 military personnel were to be stationed at the base with an annual income in excess of $3 million.
+The base officially opened as a joint civil-military facility on 8 April 1956.

 USAF facilities constructed included a 12366 ft and 300 ft runway.
-Additionally, the region's wide open airspace offers ease of operations for an extremely safe and delay free air traffic setting.
+The wide-open airspace offers ease of operations for a safe and delay-free air traffic setting.
 The official opening of K. I. Sawyer AFB occurred on 8 May 1959, at which time the airfield became a strictly military operation.